dylan-romansky/Genspark-Projects/HumansVSGoblins/README.md

 Arrow keys or wasd let you move around and navigate menus.
 Enter makes your selection, Esc brings you back to the previous menu

-Todolist: add an out-of-combat inventory menu, add text for events during combat
+Todolist: add text for events when using items from inventory, add text for events during combat